epfl-scitas/xdp/README.md

 dictionaries.
 Finaly, a single list may contain a mix of string elements and dictionary elements.

-The following is are the three examples of definitions: string, li
+Three different definitions: string, list of dict and string and list of strings.
 ```yaml
 compiler: gcc@11.3.0
 mpi: